intan7/Heart-Attack-Prediction/README.md

 ![alt text](https://github.com/intan7/Heart-Attack-Prediction/blob/main/static/cr.jpg)

-In term of sensitivity and specificity, the number are 0.7045454545454546 and 0.8723404255319149 respectively which means the model has ability to correctly identify patients with a low chance of heart attack for 70% and the ability to correctly identify people with high chance of heart attack for 87%.
+In term of sensitivity and specificity, the number are 0.7045454545454546 and 0.8723404255319149 respectively; which means the model has ability to correctly identify patients with a low chance of heart attack for 70% and the ability to correctly identify people with high chance of heart attack for 87%.

 ![alt text](https://github.com/intan7/Heart-Attack-Prediction/blob/main/static/cm.jpg)